 Debt looms heavy over the heads of young people long after they have left the halls of higher learning.

 In addition, many students that enter college with the intention of earning a four-year degree, do not graduate.
 The college may not be a good fit for the student or traumatic events can cut a college career short.

-Tragically, young adults are left to pay off debt that represents time spent on the college campus but no diploma.
+Tragically, young adults are left to pay off a debt that represents time spent on the college campus but no diploma.
 Click To Tweet Without the diploma, their chances of landing a higher paying job can seem slim.

 The future looks very bleak for these students.
 That’s a terrible way to begin life as an adult.
 Debt hinders these young adults’ chance of having a disposable income to purchase a car or home.
 The pattern is a cruel one and needs to be changed.

-Pressures of College Life
+Alternatives to Higher Education and Pressures of College Life

 Furthermore, students face pressures that lead to poor decisions that impact the rest of their lives.

 Students will be challenged on many different fronts: